Fox says Brennaman won't announce NFL games after slur

-LOS ANGELES — Thom Brennaman will not be calling NFL games on Fox after using an anti-gay slur on air during a Cincinnati Reds broadcast.
+LOS ANGELES (AP) -- Thom Brennaman will not be calling NFL games on Fox after using an anti-gay slur on air during a Cincinnati Reds broadcast.

 Brennaman had been a part of Fox's NFL announcer lineup since it started televising the league in 1994.
 He was part of the No. 3 announcer team last season and was paired with analyst Chris Spielman and reporter Shannon Spake.
 He had also called Major League Baseball games for the network from 1996 to 2014.